-Initially, The Hermit’s Grove was created in order to manage the courses and workshops I was teaching which were not directly part of The Mystery School of The Rowan Tree Church.
-I was living in Los Angeles and we had numerous students.
+Initially, The Hermit’s Grove was created in order to manage the courses and workshops Rev. Paul was teaching which were not directly part of The Mystery School of The Rowan Tree Church.

-Also in the 1970s I found a newly published book Occult Science in Medicine by Dr. Franz Hartmann.
-In so many ways this book was a perfect fit for the framework of my life and the Four Pillars of Medicine came to characterize The Hermit’s Grove as well.
+In the 1970s, Rev. Paul found a newly published book Occult Science in Medicine by Dr. Franz Hartmann.
+In so many ways this book was a perfect fit for the framework of his life and the Four Pillars of Medicine came to characterize The Hermit’s Grove as well.

 A primary symbol used throughout The Hermit’s Grove, these four pillars are: